bittles/hassio-wyze-gstreamer/README.md

 Repeat steps for cam2 options.

 ## Gstreamer pipelines
+Opus used for audio codec.
 Volume is boosted 1.5x since I didn't really find the default volume loud enough.
 The slight 120 and 100 ms latency seemed to make streams nice and stable up to 1000 kb bitrate set in wz_mini.
 With FFmpeg I was only able to get stable streams with the bitrate set to 500 kb.
-Opus used for audio codec.
+Gstreamer also used less cpu and monitors and restarts itself versus FFmpeg.

 ### Gsreamer pipeline for hi res stream:
 ```